-Every band is different — different genres, styles, techniques, and attitudes — but they’ve all got one thing in common.
+Every band is different – different genres, styles, and techniques – but they’ve all got one thing in common.
 If they want to reach larger audiences and really get their music out there, they have to promote themselves and raise some money along the way.

-There are tons of flexible options out there for creative bands looking to fine-tune their promotional techniques.
+The best part is, there are tons of flexible product options out there for bands to choose from.
 As we walk through each of the most reliable band merch ideas, think about what kinds of items and designs your fans would love, both online and in-venue.

 The most tried and true option of all merch ideas — custom band shirts.
 There’s no better way to raise money, excite your fans, and promote your band’s image all at once than with perfectly-designed t-shirts.